edwinekyang/JavaWebCrawling/README.md

 # JavaWebCrawling

-**Disclaimer: This was made for the university project and the code has to be modified in order to be used in the real case.
+**Disclaimer: The code has to be modified in order to be used in the real case.
 There three parts you want to modify in `Sprout.java`.**

 This WebCrawler application crawls the website and reports the findings, which are: